jupyter/notebook/git-hooks/README.md

-git hooks for IPython
+git hooks for Jupyter

 add these to your `.git/hooks`

-For now, we just have `post-checkout` and `post-merge`, both of which update submodules and attempt to rebuild css sourcemaps, so make sure that you have a fully synced repo whenever you checkout or pull.
+For now, we just have `post-checkout` and `post-merge`, both of which attempt to rebuild javascript and css sourcemaps, so make sure that you have a fully synced repo whenever you checkout or pull.

 To use these hooks, run `./install-hooks.sh`.
-If you havn't initialised and updated the submodules manually, you will then need to run `git checkout master` to activate the hooks (even if you already have `master` checked out).